 Description of the Proposed Action: The United States Department of the Army (Army) is planning to construct and operate a new CDC facility (Proposed Action) on United States Army Garrison Fort Hamilton (herein referred to as "Fort Hamilton" or the "Installation") in Brooklyn, Kings County, New York.
-The Proposed Action includes the construction of a 16,632 square feet (ft2) single story building, three outdoor playgrounds totaling 16,667 ft2, 20 new parking spaces, paved pedestrian pathways, perimeter fencing and lighting, landscaping, a truck delivery space, utility connections, stormwater management, and security features.
+Current designs for the Proposed Action include the construction of a 16,632 square feet (ft) single story building, three outdoor playgrounds totaling 16,667 ft, 20 new parking spaces, paved pedestrian pathways, perimeter fencing and lighting, landscaping, a truck delivery space, utility connections, stormwater management, and security features.
 White Avenue and Schum Avenue would be repaved within the alignment of the proposed CDC facility.
 Accessibility and force protection measures would be provided, as required.
+Construction is anticipated to commence in 2026.